 The interior is dominated by the 4-bay arcade forming the aisles; dating from early 14th Century and contemporary with the North aisle windows.
 On the South side a tablet records that the clerestory (the upper tier) was rebuilt in 1725, probably to correct the outward spread of the main walls.

 The plain tie-beam roof seems to date from a late 19th Century restoration when the nave roof was raised by a few feet so that it was at a higher level than the chancel.
 The four corbels on each side, between the upper tier windows, once supported the wall-posts of a hammer-beam roof.

-The Organ is a single manual 18th Centuary Chamber Organ, thought to have been brought from Beeston Hall.
+The Organ is a single manual 18th Century Chamber Organ, thought to have been brought from Beeston Hall.
 The Pews and Pulpit are Victorian replacements.
-The original 17th Centuary three-decker pulpit was moved to All Saints Mundesley.
+The original 17th Century three-decker pulpit was moved to All Saints Mundesley.

-Situated near to the Font at the west end of the building is an orginal Victorian Bier, above, which would have been used to carry a coffin.
+Situated near to the Font at the west end of the building is an original Victorian Bier, above, which would have been used to carry a coffin.

 According to Caddy `Thomas (1840) this was given by a member of the Stracey family.
-Our original medeival font is now buired deep in its final resting place, having fallen to the ravages of time.
-This “new” font would appear to be a very good copy of the 16th Century original in Holy Trinity Church, Coventry.
+Our original medieval font is now buired deep in its final resting place, having fallen to the ravages of time.
+This “new” font would appear to be a very good 19th Centuary copy of the 16th Century original in Holy Trinity Church, Coventry.

 The octagonal bowl panels are carved with shields and the ‘portcullis’ badge of the Tudors, now adopted by the House of Commons.
 The shaft is panelled with traditional Perpendicular tracery and the bowl supported by carved angels, vines and acanthus leaves.
 On one, the face of a ‘Green Man’ peers through the leaves.